amarantha-k/cbas/_drafts/primer-beer.md

     CREATE SHADOW DATASET breweries ON beerBucket WHERE `type` = "brewery";
     CREATE SHADOW DATASET beers ON beerBucket WHERE `type` = "beer";

-The first statement (_CREATE BUCKET_) gives CBAS the information needed to access the data of interest from Couchbase Server.
+The first statement (_CREATE BUCKET_) gives Analytics the information needed to access the data of interest from Couchbase Server.
-The next two statements (_CREATE SHADOW DATASET_) create the target datasets in CBAS for the information of interest.
+The next two statements (_CREATE SHADOW DATASET_) create the target datasets in Analytics for the information of interest.
 Notice how _WHERE_ clauses are utilized to direct beer-related data into separate, type-specific datasets for easier querying.
-Each of these datasets will be hash-partitioned (sharded) across all of the nodes running instances of the CBAS service.
+Each of these datasets will be hash-partitioned (sharded) across all of the nodes running instances of the Analytics service.
 To initiate the shadowing relationship of these datasets to the front-end data, one more step is needed, namely:

     CONNECT BUCKET beerBucket WITH {"password":""};

+> **Note:** The Developer Preview saves the username and password for Couchbase Server as plain text in the clear.

-Once you have run this statement, CBAS will begin making its copy of the front-end data and continuously monitor it for changes.
+Once you have run this statement, Analytics will begin making its copy of the front-end data and continuously monitor it for changes.

 ### What's Lurking in the Shadows? ###